 The portfolio has moderate property exposure, preferring to use its risk budget in equities and bonds.
+While the sector performed strongly during 2021 (+37%) it is still negative (-7% p.a.) over three years.
 Holdings are predominantly in the A shares, with some exposure to logistics assets.
-The medium-term outlook remains subdued as a weak economy and a structural shift in demand from increasing digital engagement and work-from-home trends undermine rental tension.
+The medium-term outlook remains subdued as a weak economy and a structural shift in demand from increasing digital engagement and work from home trends undermine rental tension.